MrMoses1911/ModbusRTU_ESP32/README.md

-# ModbusRTU_MAX485 Library
+# ModbusRTU_ESP32 Library

-The **ModbusRTU_MAX485 Library** enables any ESP32 or Arduino based development board to function as a Modbus RTU slave device using the RS-485 protocol.
+The **ModbusRTU_ESP32 Library** enables any ESP32 to function as a Modbus RTU slave device using the RS-485 protocol.
 This library is specifically designed for industrial applications where communication with PLCs, HMIs, or other Modbus master devices is required.

 ## Features
-- Supports RS-485 communication via the MAX485 transceiver.
+- Supports RS-485 communication via the MAX 485 or MAX 1487 transceivers.
 - Configurable UART pins for flexibility in hardware design.
 - Implements the following Modbus RTU functions:
 	- **03 (Read Holding Registers):** Read multiple registers.